-QUESTION 33.
-This is the second question on the portion headed Technical/Vocational of part B. In most technical and vocational schools, school years run on course basis and not classes or forms.
+QUESTION 2.
+This is the second question on the portion dealing with Technical/Vocational education.
+In most technical and vocational schools, school years run on course basis and not classes or forms.
 You are therefore required to find out the course year the respondent completed.

-QUESTION 34.
+QUESTION 3.
 The City and Guilds, and the National Vocational Technical Institute (NVTI) award certificates to qualified candidates.
 These certificates may be graded.

-QUESTION 36.
-This is the first question of the subsection headed Tertiary in part B. Here college includes the specialist/Diploma awarding institutions like those at Winneba and Ashanti Mampong.
+QUESTION 5 and 7.
+Here, college includes the specialist/diploma awarding institutions.
 They are the Advanced Teacher Training institutions.
-Note that Advanced/Specialist Teacher Training institutions do NOT include the university of Cape Coast which comes under tertiary; code 3 in question 38.
+These institutions do NOT include the University of Cape Coast and the University College of Education at Winneba, which come under tertiary level (code 3).

-PART C. In this section, you will need to accept without extensive probing, the respondent's replies on whether they can read write or do calculations.
+PART C. In this section, you will need to accept without extensive probing, the respondent's replies on whether they can read, write or do calculations.

-QUESTIONS 41 and 43.
-If respondent mentions more than one language record the one in which he/she is most proficient.
+QUESTIONS 2 and 4: If respondent mentions more than one language record the one in which he/she is most proficient.

-QUESTION 44.
-Written calculation refers to simple arithmetic calculations like addition, multiplication, subtraction and division.
+QUESTION 5: Written calculation refers to simple arithmetic calculations like addition, multiplication, subtraction and division.
 You may have to explain this to the respondents.

-QUESTION 45.
-Literacy course refers to any course (other than formal schooling course) which takes one through simple reading and writing.
+QUESTION 6: Literacy course refers to any course (other than formal schooling course) which takes one through simple reading and writing.
 Such courses are normally organised for older persons and for children who do not have access to the formal school system.

-QUESTION 53.
-A' Short training course' refers to any course organised for respondents outside the normal routine of work.
-For instance, courses organised by management, employers etc for their subordinate staff.
-It could be a course organised by the government, district assembly, CDR, churches or school authorities.
+QUESTION 12: A ' Short training course ' refers to any course organised for respondents outside the normal routine of work.
+For instance, courses organised by management, employers etc. for their staff.
+It could be a course organised by the government, district assembly, churches or school authorities.
 A code of 2 means go to the next person on the household roster.